HistoryThis section has been translated automatically.

 - Ortega LM et al.(2009) Nephrogenic fibrosing dermopathy or nephrogenic systemic fibrosis?
 What do we know and what do we have to learn?.
 Nefrologia 29:109-117.

 - Richmond H et al. (2007) Nephrogenic systemic fibrosis: relationship to gadolinium and response to photopheresis.
 Arch Dermatol 143: 1025-1030

 - Ting WW et al (2003) Nephrogenic fibrosing dermopathy with systemic involvement.
 Arch Dermatol 139: 903-906

 - Swartz RD et al (2003) Nephrogenic fibrosing dermopathy: a novel cutaneous fibrosing disorder in patients with renal failure.
-On J Med 114: 563-572
+Am J Med 114: 563-572

 Incoming links (9)Contrast medium intolerance; Fibrosis nephrogenic systemic; Gadolinium; Induration; Melphalan; Nephrogenic fibrosing dermopathy; Nephrogenic systemic fibrosis; Pseudoscleroderma; Scleromyxoedema;

 Outgoing links (11)Acitretin; Circumscripts of scleroderma (overview); Eosinophilic myalgie syndrome; Fasciitis eosinophil; Gadolinium; Melphalan; Photopheresis extracorporeal; Plasmapheresis; Scleroderma systemic; Scleromyxoedema; ...
 Show all